 In case the steps above did not help, you can try another way to figure this out.

-- Proceed to C:\ProgramData\Disc-Soft\reWASD and remove all the *.binv2 files from there.
-This folder is usually hidden by default, so you might need to press View tab in explorer and pick Show hidden items
+If you don't have the Clear Data option, consider updating to the newest version of reWASD.
+Or alternatively, close reWASD, exit the reWASD Tray agent too; proceed to C:\ProgramData\Disc-Soft\reWASD and remove all the *.binv2 files from there.
+This folder is usually hidden by default, so you might need to press View tab in explorer and pick Show hidden items, then reopen reWASD.

-- Now reopen reWASD and initialize your devices from scratch.
+reWASD will launch and now you can initialize your devices from scratch.
 Try Detection mode to make sure you choose correct initialization options

 - Group the devices again, and try to Apply the config you were applying before